Fukushima Yasumasa

-Baron Fukushima Yasumasa (福島 安正) was a general in the Imperial Japanese Army.
+Baron Fukushima Yasumasa (福島 安正, Yasumasa Fukushima) was a general in the Imperial Japanese Army.

 Life as a Samurai

 Fukushima was born to a samurai family; his father was a retainer to the daimyō of Matsumoto, in Shinano Province (modern Nagano Prefecture).
 He also became a retainer of Lord Toda Mitsunori.
 In 1867 he traveled to Edo (later Tokyo) to attend the Kobusho military school for hatamoto located in Tsukiji.
 During the Boshin War (1868–1869), he saw service as a member of the Matsumoto contingent.
 In 1869, with Lord Toda, he again traveled to Tokyo and studied foreign languages at the Kaisei Gakko, a school specializing in foreign studies.
 After graduating the school in 1874, he joined the Ministry of Justice as a civilian personnel and later moved to the Ministry of War.
 He participated in the government forces in the Satsuma Rebellion (1877).
 His quick mind and ability to get along well with people earned him a posting at the Imperial Japanese Army General Staff at an early age.